ckarenas/Prelim-Exam-Portfolio/ACTIVITY 01/README.md

-# Activity 01: Presentation Design Principles
+Activity 01: Presentation Design Principles

-## Overview
+Overview

-The first activity focused on applying presentation and visual design principles to create a clear and engaging promotional material.
+The first activity focused on applying presentation and visual design principles to create clear and engaging promotional material.

 For this activity, I designed a poster announcing a free coffee booth at Arrupe Hall on Tuesday, August 4, 2026.
 Its main promotional message is:

 “Free coffee.
 No catch.
 Just caffeine and good vibes.”

-The purpose of the poster is to capture the attention of students, communicate the offer immediately, and provide the important event details in an organized way.
+The purpose of the poster is to capture the attention of students, communicate the offer immediately, and present the important event details in an organized way.
 I combined typography, illustrations, color, spacing, and decorative patterns to give the poster a friendly campus atmosphere.

-Instead of using a realistic coffee-shop style, I chose a limited blue-and-cream palette and playful line illustrations.
+Instead of using a realistic coffee-shop style, I chose a limited blue-and-cream color palette and playful line illustrations.
 This allowed the design to appear lively and creative while still connecting visually with the identity of Ateneo de Davao University and the School of Nursing.

 My Design Concept